StanislavLakhtin/esp-idf-onewire/README.md

 ## Example Output

-There are two sensors on the 1-wire bus:
+There are three sensors on the 1-wire bus:

 ```
 I (10) 1wire: Scan OW bus...